anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Pure, holy simplicity confounds all the wisdom of this world and the wisdom of the flesh.
+Quote: In all things of nature there is something of the marvelous.

-By: Francis of Assisi
+By: Aristotle